Arxivar/PluginGenerator/docs/frontend/interfaces/Interfaces.IUserService.md

 true if the user has the selected roles, false otherwise

+**`Deprecated`**

+Use UserService.isInRole instead.
+Check if the currently logged user has a certain role enabled

 ___

 ### isInRole

 • **isInRole**: (`roleName`: `string`) => `boolean`

+Check if the currently logged user has a certain role enabled

+**`Param`**

+the name of the role

 #### Type declaration